BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 Both BigCommerce and Shopify perform well on the search engine optimization (SEO) front.

-Tip: if you’re new to SEO, our guide to making your site more visible will serve as a good introduction to some of its key terminology and concepts.
+💡 Tip: if you’re new to SEO, our guide to making your site more visible will serve as a good introduction to some of the terms and concepts I discuss below.

 The nuts and bolts of on-page SEO in both Shopify and BigCommerce are easy to manage — changing page titles and meta descriptions is very straightforward, as is adding headings and alt text.